Andrewkizito/company-abc-backend/README.md

 `/orders`: Handlers all order related actions such as placing an order, deleting an order, approving and order and also rejecting an order

+#### Methods
+*GET /orders*: Gets all orders from the database.
+*POST /orders*: Added a new order to the database.
+*PATCH /orders/reject*: Changes the order status to REJECTED given an id of the order *PATCH /orders/approve*: Approves an order given an id of the order and changes its status to APPROVED *PATCH /orders/approve*: Takes an id of the order and changes its status to COMPLETED

-`/auth`: Deletes with authentication which includes login, registration and token validation.
+`/auth`: Handles authentication which includes login, registration and token validation.

 #### Methods
 *POST /auth/register* - This will create a new user by passing in a payload inform of json with `username and password`.